Why “Canva Overwhelm” Is Killing Your Lead Gen (And How to Simplify Your Workflow)

 Overwhelmed workflow (300-template overload)

-- Mix elements from multiple templates (Franken-template)
+- Mix elements from multiple templates (the Franken-template)

-- Tweak fonts/spacing/colors because templates don’t match
+- Tweak fonts, spacing, and colors because the templates don’t match

-- Rewrite copy inside the design to “make it fit”
+- Rewrite copy inside the design to make it fit

-Simplified workflow (system)
+Simplified workflow (one system)

-- Use one base system (2–3 layouts max)
+- Use one base system (two or three layouts max)

-- Same layout every time (predictability)
+- Same layout every time, so it’s predictable

-- Structure stays locked; only swap content
+- Structure stays locked; you only swap the content

 - Paste pre-written copy blocks that already fit